pivotal/docs-tap/scst-scan/install-snyk-integration.md

      Added installed package 'snyk-scanner' in namespace 'tap-install'
     ```

-## Verify integration with Snyk
+## <a id="verify"></a> Verify integration with Snyk

-To verify the integration with Snyk you can apply the following `ImageScan` in the developer namespace and review the result.
+To verify the integration with Snyk, apply the following `ImageScan` in the developer namespace and review the result.

 1. Apply the following: